jerenner/T9BeamTestAna/README.md

 and example can be run as
 python/tofCompute.py

-The momentum is determoined for each run automaticaly by the ./python/run_wa_all.py script now, too.
+The momentum is determined for each run automatically by the ./python/run_wa_all.py script now, too.